wecodemore/wpstarter/docs/03-WordPress-Integration.md

 All the features described above are applied via using a `wp-config.php` template that comes with WP Starter.

-It is possible to have a completely custom template, but sometimes what it is desired is just a small customization, like adding a line of code, and use a custom template for that is not a good approach, because to have same functionalities would be necessary to copy original template code, but loosing all the improvements and fixes that a newer versions of WP Starter could bring to the template.
+It is possible to have a completely custom template, but sometimes what it is desired is just a small customization, like adding a line of code.
+Using a custom template for that is not a good approach, because to have the same functionalities it would be necessary to copy the original template code, hence loosing all the improvements and fixes that newer versions of WP Starter could bring to the template.

-This is why WP Started default  `wp-config.php` template supports the concept of "sections".
+This is why the WP Starter default `wp-config.php` template supports the concept of "sections".

 A section is a portion of the config file delimited with "labels" with braces, for example: